MANA: Transitions

-This program aims to address the unique needs of individuals from Pasifika backgrounds by providing them with specialised services and support.
-The program may include reconnecting with family, culturally sensitive mentorship, counselling referral, and other services to help individuals navigate the challenges of reintegration.
+This program aims to address the unique needs of individuals from Pasifika backgrounds by providing them with specialised culturally safe support.
+The program may include assistance with employment, referral to services, reconnecting with family, culturally sensitive mentorship, counselling referral, and other services.

 Instructions for Submitting a Referral Form to N8PP